brunonra-dev/holbertonschool-low_level_programming/0x00-hello_world/README.md

 4. Hello, puts

-Prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.

 ```c
 puts("\"Programming is like building a multilingual puzzle");